ewwmy/cheatsheets/microservices-en.md

 ##### Pros

-- Make services less coupled.
+- Services are loosely coupled.
-- Centralized mechanism makes them easy to understand and maintain.
+- Centralized logic is easier to read, test, and maintain.

 ##### Cons